cern-cta/CTA/continuousintegration/orchestration/README.md

 The `scheduler` chart can also be installed as soon as the `init` chart is ready.
 At the moment, to keep the script simple this done sequentially, but it could in theory be installed at the same time as the `catalogue` chart.
 The `scheduler` chart:
 - Generates a a configmap containing `cta-objectstore-tools.conf`.
-- If CEPH is the configured backend, it will spawn an additional configmap with some CEPH configuration details
+- If CEPH is the configured backend, it will create an additional configmap with some CEPH configuration details
 - If configured, spawns a job that wipes the scheduler.

 The `scheduler` chart expects the following required parameters:
 - `wipeImage.tag`: the tag for the `ctageneric` image to use.
 Used by the wipe scheduler job.
-- `wipeImage.registry`: while not technically required, it is typically desirable to provide `global.image.registry`, as this will default to `gitlab-registry.cern.ch/cta` otherwise.
+- `wipeImage.registry`: while not technically required, it is typically desirable to provide this, as it will default to `gitlab-registry.cern.ch/cta` otherwise.
 - `wipeScheduler`: whether to wipe the scheduler or not.
 - `configuration`: the scheduler configuration.

 The `scheduler` can be configured to use one of three backends: CEPH, VFS (virtual file system), or Postgres.
-This is configured through the scheduler configured: the third and final of the three "main" configurations.
+This is configured through the scheduler configuration: the third and final of the three "main" configurations.
 It can be explicitly provided using the `--scheduler-config` flag.
 If not provided, it will default to `presets/dev-file-scheduler-values.yaml`.
 The configuration looks as follows:

 ```yaml
 backend: "" # Options: file, ceph, postgres